napari/docs/docs/howtos/layers/surface.md

 ## When to use the `surface` layer

-The surface layer allows you to display a precomputed surface mesh that is defined by an `NxD` array of `N` vertices in `D` coordinates, an `Mx3` integer array of the indices of the triangles making up the faces of the surface, and, optionally, a length `N` list of values to associate with each vertex to use alongside a colormap.
-If you omit the vertex values, napari uses a length `N` array of ones.
+The surface layer allows you to display a precomputed surface mesh: a set of vertices connected into triangular faces.
+Each vertex can optionally carry a value that is mapped through a colormap to color the surface.
+The exact data format is described in the [Surface data](#surface-data) section.

 ## A simple example